taival/ˈtɑi.ʋɑl/ · Finnish word for ‘journey’ · Est. 2026

-Coming soon.
-Your Sunday-evening self is going to be quite pleased with your Tuesday-morning self.
+Your Sunday-evening self is going to be quite pleased with your Tuesday-afternoon self.

 For the ambitious and absolutely slammed